Download Model

 Cleaning the Cache¶

-For containerized deployments, pre-download parsers during the build stage and bake them into the image.
+For containerized deployments, pre-download parsers during the build stage to remove network access at runtime.

 RUN pip install tree-sitter-language-pack